-There are many reasons to add a second cat to the house, including giving a home to another homeless cat, providing a latchkey cat with feline company, and “why stop at one, when two are more fun?”
+There are many reasons to add a second cat to your household, including to give a home to another homeless cat, to provide a latchkey cat with some feline company, or because of the ever-popular thought: "Why stop at one when two are more fun?"

 "Tabatha, meet Tony, the resident cat.
 Tony, meet Tabatha, your new feline housemate.
 I'll leave you two alone so you can get to know one another."

 One of the keys to a mutually satisfying multi-cat household is making sure that your current cat and new cat start off on the right paw.
 This requires some knowledge, forethought, and finesse on your part.
 Though each cat is unique, fortunately, there are some cat introduction techniques that work on most cats, most of the time.
 Here are the main steps to ensuring a low-stress transition and lots of happy purrs.

 Phase 1: Select a Cat That's Compatible with Your Current Cat

 Whenever possible, a high-energy kitten or young cat should be paired up with another high-energy kitten or young cat, so each has a compatible feline playmate.
 In general, try to match the characteristics of your new cat to those of your resident cat.
 For example, if the resident cat is older and calmer, he may not appreciate the addition of a rambunctious kitten to his home.
 Granted, sometimes your new cat will be a stray that finds you rather than the other way around, so you just have to do the best you can.